How Much Does Asbestos Testing Cost in 2025?

 What does asbestos look like?

 Asbestos is a naturally occurring silicate that looks like long, thin, or curled crystals.
-Most cannot spot it with the naked eye.
+Most people can’t spot it with the naked eye.
 If your home was built before 1989, you should get an inspection to rule out its presence.

 Are there free or cheap asbestos sample testing services available?

 Though there aren't generally free testing services available, you can find testing kits online for as little as $30 per unit.
-Depending on the type of kit you buy, they can include:
+Depending on the type of kit you buy, prices usually include lab fees, return shipping, consultation, sampling media, and, of course, your results.

 However, the results aren’t as accurate or detailed compared to professional testing.
 Plus, you risk breathing in the fibers when taking a sample or exposing your home to particles.
 We recommend hiring a professional to test for asbestos.